Tronald/CoordinateSharp/README.md

 ### Usage Example

 CoordinateSharp is simple to use.
-In the below example we create a `Coordinate` by passing a lat/long and date.
+In the below example we create a `Coordinate` using one of the methods below.

 ```csharp
 //Seattle coordinates on 5 Jun 2018 @ 10:10 AM (UTC)